Hands-Free Capture — Using Siri and Shortcuts with MotionEdge

 Where do these show up besides Siri?

-The same three commands are available without speaking:
+All six commands are available without speaking:

 Siri doesn't recognize the commands yet — what do I do?